The Wright Stuff: "Man with the Mic"

 A male presenter sat in the audience taking views on the various topics from them.
 He needed to be across the news stories of the day and co-ordinate live debate between the studio audience, celebrity panellists and viewers at home.
 His principal role was audience researcher, booker and wrangler, meeting the audience in the morning, preparing them for the show and firing a lively debate amongst them during commercial breaks.
 The first "Man with the Mic" was Matt Rudge who left to pursue a successful career as a writer and stand-up comic.
 The second longest-running "Man with the Mic" was Seyi Rhodes, who worked on the show for just over two years.
 He took over from Rudge in 2003.
 Rhodes now works as a Foreign Affairs Reporter on the Channel 4 documentary series Unreported World.
 He was named as one of Channel 4's "next generation of presenting voices" in 2008.
 Amol Rajan took over from Rhodes, but in turn left to join The Independent newspaper, later becoming its editor in 2013.
 Eric Johnson took over in September 2007 and held the position the longest.
 He is now a presenter on Sky News.
 The "Man with the Mic" until the end of 2017 was Alex Davoodi.

 Panellists

-Originally, the series had just two regular panelists joining Wright, who were journalists James O'Brien and Kate Silverton, and the series featured a studio audience but did not feature a special guest.
+Originally, the series had just 2 regular panelists joining Wright, who were journalists James O'Brien and Kate Silverton, and the series featured a studio audience but did not feature a special guest.
 O'Brien appeared until 2002 and Silverton appeared until 2005 but less frequently as previously.
 From 2002 two new panellists every week and a third panelist who would be a special guest for the day.
 There was always a male and female panel member as well the special guest.
 As of 2018 the panellists rotated daily, as opposed to a weekly rotation.

-Regular panel members have included TV presenters, journalists, comedians, politicians, actors, singers, entertainers and reality television stars.
+Regular panel members have included television presenters, journalists, comedians, politicians, actors, singers, entertainers and reality television stars.
 These have included: